shemz/PrivacyPolicies/README.md

-# PrivacyPolicies
+# Privacy Policies
-Privacy Policies of my apps
+Repository of privacy policy for my apps in App store.